checkerschaf/sherlock-deno/README.md

 ### Useful development commands:

-- `deno lint --unstable` - Runs a code linter to check the code style.
-- `deno test tests/src` - Runs all tests.
+- `deno test src` - Runs all tests.
-- `deno test tests/src --coverage --unstable` - Runs all tests and creates a code coverage report.
+- `deno test src --coverage --unstable` - Runs all tests and creates a code coverage report.
-- `deno test --allow-net tests/sites` - Runs false positive & false negative tests for every site.
+- `deno test --allow-net all-sites` - Runs false positive & false negative tests for every site.
 Add `--filter=SITE` to only test a specific site.
 - `deno run -A src/scripts/update-sites.ts` - Downloads all sites from project-sherlock, applies patches and saves them to sites.ts.
+- `deno lint --unstable` - Runs a code linter to check the code style.

 _Tip: You can find more info about the deno cli [here](https://deno.land/manual/getting_started/command_line_interface)._